bipplane/devIR/README.md

 The agent has two primary tools:

 1. **TavilySearchTool**: Searches the web for StackOverflow answers, documentation, and blogposts.
 Tavily is optimised for AI agents and provides clean, structured results.
+As of writing this, it has a free plan that allows limited monthly API calls, perfect for personal projects.

 2. **FileReaderTool**: Safely reads files from your codebase.
 It has security guards to block access to `.env`, secrets, as well as other sensitive files.

 ### Framework Agnostic Design

 The LLM interface is abstracted behind `BaseLLM`.
 Swap providers without changing the graph logic.
-The default is Google Gemini (free tier cuz I'm just a broke uni student), but the architecture supports any LLM that can follow structured prompts.
+The default is Google Gemini (free tier since I'm just a broke uni student), but the architecture supports any LLM that can follow structured prompts.

 ## Installation